 From mid-October the leaves start dropping and the plants enter dormancy.
 For the bushes that are to enter the greenhouses first we apply day-length shortening and cooling, allowing them to be able to come out of dormancy earlier to start flowering.
 From the 1st of December these bushes are taken into the greenhouse where we use warmth to trick them into thinking it is spring and start flowering.

-After about four weeks the flowers are ready for harvest.
-Next we clip the branches that are fully developed.
-After this they are sorted and made ready for sale.
+After spending about four weeks in the greenhouse the flowers are ready for harvesting.
+The branches that are just right are cut and sorted, after which they are prepared for sale.

 Mediaverdi-Snowballs are known for their quality and reliability!

 fertilization, organic pest control, plenty of space per bush both outside and in the greenhouse, assimilation lighting for sturdier and darker green leaves and shorter flowering stems.

 *4 ball: the top four snowballs are beautiful, fully developed balls.